Edvard Munch first published by Film4

 Just as history tended to repeat itself within Munch’s life, so too this biopic resonated with the times in which it was made.
 For the late nineteenth century Kristiana Bohème, with its assaults on establishment ideologies and its advocacy of ‘free love’, holds a mirror to the revolutionary youth movements of the 1960s; and its eventual disintegration – amidst alcoholism, isolation and criminal actions against its members – recalls the disillusionment of the 1970s (when Watkins made his telefilm).
 This impression of contemporary relevance is only reinforced by the interviews, in many of which the actors were encouraged to express their own personal views on sex, marriage and equality – views which, rather surprisingly, make good sense in either era.

 Munch had to face the ignominy of having his works labelled mere sketches by critics blind to his craft.
 Few would launch the same charge at Watkins’ portrait, exhaustive in its details but never exhausting to watch.
 Ingmar Bergman once described Edvard Munch as “a work of genius”; certainly it is hard to imagine this multi-faceted life study being bettered.

-In a nutshell: Watkins’ most experimental work is also his most accessible, painting a complex but compelling portrait of a man ill at ease with himself and his times.
+In a nutshell: Peter Watkins’ most experimental work is also his most accessible, painting a complex but compelling portrait of an artist ill at ease with himself and his times.